The Sciences Po Journalism School

 With the dual degree in journalism between Columbia and Sciences Po, a third of international students within the group, workshops taught in English, and partnerships with a large number of Journalism Schools abroad, students from Sciences Po School of Journalism are immersed in a worldwide view of journalism.

-Once they graduated from Sciences Po Journalism School, 29% of alumni work in an international newsroom (AFP Madrid, AFP Hong Kong, Buzzfeed New York, Associated Press, ABC News, The Daily Mail, The Guardian, Bloomberg News, etc.).
+Once they graduated from Sciences Po Journalism School, 32% of alumni work in an international newsroom (AFP Madrid, AFP Hong Kong, Buzzfeed News, ABC News, The Daily Mail, The Guardian, Bloomberg News, etc.).

 Just like working in a newsroom